l0r3zz/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 **Documentation as Time-Shifted Information Flow**

-The Unwritten Laws apply to documentation:
+The Unwritten Laws [White, 2025] apply to documentation:

 Information flows to where it's safe: If postmortems are used for performance reviews, they'll be sanitized fiction.